Miller Tern

-The Miller Tern is an American single-seat, high wing glider that was designed by William Terrance Miller and offered as plans for amateur construction.
+The Miller Tern is an American single-seat, high wing glider designed by William Terrance Miller and offered as plans for amateur construction.

 Design and development

 Named for the bird, the Tern was the product of Miller's desire to design a sailplane specifically for homebuilding, providing ease of construction and good performance for its day.
 The first Tern was completed in 1965 and at least 36 more were completed in the US, Canada and other countries.
 Plans are no longer available.

 The Tern is constructed from a combination of wood and fiberglass.
 It has a fixed monowheel landing gear, dive brakes and an optional tail-mounted drag chute.
 The cantilever wing uses a Wortmann 61 series airfoil.
 The basic Tern has a 51 ft wingspan that gives a glide ratio of 34:1 at 58 mph, while the longer span Tern II, with its 55 ft wingspan, has a glide ratio several points higher.